-NOTE: No oversize posters will be accepted for exhibition.

-No un-mounted items will be accepted for exhibition.

-NOTE: If you are unable to pick your project up on Project Release available storage space for unclaimed projects.

-Day, the Monday following the close of the fair, please make arrangements to have it picked up.
+- NOTE: No oversize posters will be accepted for exhibition.
+No un-mounted items will be accepted for exhibition. - NOTE: If you are unable to pick your project up on Project Release Day, please make arrangements to have it picked up.
 All projects must be removed from the exhibit building on that day.
-There is no
+There is no available storage space for unclaimed projects.